Black and which image showing the top left quarter of a clock. In this Doomsday clock, the hands are positioned at 1 minute to midnight

 The Doomsday Clock is a symbolic representation designed by the Bulletin of the Atomic Scientists to convey the urgency of existential threats to humanity, particularly nuclear warfare and climate change.

-➡️ Our post on Instagram, Twitter, Facebook, Bluesky, and LinkedIn - Please share ;-)
+Our posts on ➡️ Instagram, X, Facebook, Bluesky, and LinkedIn - Make sure to share widely.

 ➡️ The Bulletins' main focuses are -